saArbabi/look-like-a-star/README.md

 <img src="generated_images/id_gen.png" alt="Generated Images - In-Distribution" width="600">

-When using in-distribution target images, the model performs well.
+When using in-distribution target images, the model performs quite well!
 The generated outputs closely match the target in terms of facial pose and hairstyle, showing effective guidance within the learned data manifold.
-Notably, all generated images appear female, consistent with the target image's characteristics.
+Note how all generated images appear female, consistent with the target image's characteristics.

 ---